 - The active ingredient of the vaccine is in the form of a powder or pellet in a small bottle.

 - By means of a sterile syringe transfer, approximately 1 ml of the 100 ml sterile diluent to the bottle marked A containing the freeze-dried vaccine.

 - Mix thoroughly until the powder is dissolved and then transfer this suspension back to the remaining sterile diluent and again mix well by means of the sterile syringe.

 - The vaccine is now ready for use and must be injected without delay.

 - Three weeks later use the bottle marked B. Reconstitute in the same way as bottle A and inject into 100 sheep that have been injected with vaccine A.

 - After another three weeks use bottle C. Follow the same directions as for A and B and inject the same sheep that have previously been injected with vaccine A and B.

 - Shake the bottle well before use.
 Avoid exposure to high temperatures and direct sunlight during vaccination.

 DOSAGE: 1 ml subcutaneously.
 Inject the vaccine behind the shoulder or on the inside of the thigh but not under the tail.

-EFFECTS OF THE VACCINE A fever reaction may follow from the seventh day after vaccination.
-Such animals must not be exposed to strong sunlight, adverse weather conditions and fatigue.
-A reasonable protection against most of the virus types is usually achieved within 3–4 weeks after the last injection but cannot be guaranteed in all animals.
+EFFECTS OF THE VACCINE: A fever reaction may follow from the seventh day after vaccination.
+Such animals must not be exposed to strong sunlight, adverse weather conditions, and fatigue.
+Reasonable protection against most of the virus types is usually achieved within 3 – 4 weeks after the last injection but cannot be guaranteed in all animals.